tkonopka/image_recipes/README.md

 Collection of command-line scripts for image conversions.

-These bash scripts are fairly simple wrappers for ghostscript, pdflatex, cwebp.
+These scripts are wrappers for ghostscript, pdflatex, cwebp.
 Script with names ending in '2' perform two rounds of conversions at single- and double-resolution.

 ## Examples

 ### From pdf

-A standard conversion from pdf to png and webp file formats.
+The `pdf2png2` and `pdf2webp2` scripts are similar.
+They perform conversions from pdf to other image formats.

 ```
 ./pdf2webp2 figure.pdf
 ```

-The conversion generates two png files (`figure@1.png` and `figure@2.png`) and two webp files (`figure@1.webp` and `figure@2.webp`).
-The files contins single-resolution and double-resolution images.
+The conversion generates two png files (`figure@1x.png` and `figure@2x.png`) and two webp files (`figure@1x.webp` and `figure@2x.webp`).
+The files are single-resolution (1x) and double-resolution (2x) images.

-The default single- and double-resolution settings are 150dpi and 300dpi.
+The default single- and double-resolution settings are 150 dpi and 300 dpi.
 The default webp compression quality is 95.
 These settings can be changed via environment variables.

 ```
 dpi=300 cwebp_q=99 ./pdf2webp2 figure.pdf